 - GW Nursing is subject to state authorization requirements in order to offer an approved nursing curriculum.
 View available states.

-The Certificate: Family Nurse Practitioner program consists of 15 credit hours.
+The Certificate: Health Policy and Media Engagement program consists of 15 credit hours.
 Questions about program requirements should be directed to the program director.

 Program of Study